Often when you are looking for property in India, you go through a list of properties. But still, you don’t find "the one" so easily.

 Who can help in the partition process of property in India?

 It’s not so easy as it sounds though.

 Even with a good property lawyer by your side, if you think handling the partition of a house, plot or land will be easy, then you are wrong.

 You need to have someone skilled in the articulation of legal facts.
 Someone who has experience in the field of dealing with property issues in a joint family.

 Reaching a point of settlement in property dispute cases is tough.
 However, families do have a way around it.

-A family arrangement deed can help in this as it’s an agreement between members of a family, where no court disputes are involved and the family property is divided in a peaceful manner.
+A family arrangement deed can help in this.
+Since it’s an agreement between members of a family, where no court disputes are there.
+Thus, executing the division of family property in a peaceful manner.

-There is no strict family settlement agreement format that has to be followed, but it needs to be drafted in a written document after the compromise or mutual understanding between all the family members is established.
+There is no strict family settlement agreement format to follow, but it needs to be drafted in a written document.

-Thus when you are stuck in such a situation, it is best to consult a lawyer who is expert in handling partition of land and can guide you well on the legal terms and processes.
+Thus when you are stuck in such a situation, it is best to approach a lawyer who is expert in handling partition of land issues.
+Also, who can guide you well on the legal terms and processes involved?

 This is where MyAdvo brings in the experience and the expertise for you.